 About The Frick Collection:

 The Fifth Avenue Mansion housing the Frick Collection was built in 1913-1914 for Henry Clay Frick, a successful steel and coke industrialist.
-A longtime patron of the arts, Frick's collection includes a diverse collection of Western painting, sculpture and decorative arts.
-What is most impressive about a visit to the Frick is the opportunity to see the art arranged in the mansion, many pieces still on display where Frick had originally displayed them.
+A longtime patron of the arts, Frick's collection includes a diverse collection of Western painting, sculpture, and decorative arts.
+What is most impressive about a visit to the Frick is the opportunity to see the art arranged in the mansion.
+Many pieces are still on display where Frick had originally displayed them.

 - The Comtess d'Haussonville, 1845, Jean-Auguste-Dominique Ingres

 - Self-Portrait, 1658, Rembrandt

 - Mother and Children, ca. 1876-78, Pierre-Auguste Renoir

 - Sir Thomas More, 1527, Hans Holbein the Younger

 - The Purification of the Temple, ca. 1600, El Greco

 - Zephyrus and Flora, 1799, Clodion (Claude Michel)